-Technological Innovation: Generating Economic Results (TI:GER)
+Technological Innovation: Generating Economic Results (TI:GER) Program Certificate in Intellectual Property

 TI:GER is a joint program with Emory University and the Georgia Institute of Technology.
 The program brings together graduate students in law, business, science, and engineering to work on innovative ways to take ideas from the lab to the marketplace.
 Students work in multidisciplinary teams to evaluate the commercial prospects for certain university technology and to develop strategies for their exploitation, including writing and presenting business plans for the projects.